choch-o/Finesse/README.md

 # Finest
-This repository contains the codes used in the *Finesse* project.
-It consists of three main parts: Finesse Android app, Dashboard (`dashboard/`), and Analysis (`script/`).

-- Finesse Android App: Code for *Finesse* app in Android.
+This repository contains the code for *Finesse* app in Android.

-- Dashboard: Code for a web dashboard to visualize each user's usage.
-Go to `dashboard/` for more details.

-- Analysis: Code for the quantitative analysis of study results.
-Go to `script/` for more details.

 ## Finesse Android App
 Code for *Finesse* app in Android.
 The app tracks the feature-level usage of Instagram, Facebook, YouTube, and KakaoTalk.
 You can find the list of features available for tracking in the paper's appendix.